Source: Survey of Palestine,

 It should be emphasized that Jews owned under 7% of Palestine of which only 44% was used for agricultural purposes by Jews (click here to see the exact scanned page from Survey of Palestine p.
 376).
 In this regards, we ask the reader how could this myth be true if Jews cultivated under 3% of Palestine?

 "The destruction of hundreds of thousands of dunums of fruit-bearing trees does not fit Israel's self-image as a society that knows how to make the desert bloom.
-And the contention that the green Arab landscape had been destroyed because of necessity of adopting the crops to the agricultural practices of the Jews only underscores the conclusion it was not the war that had caused this devastation, but rather the disappearance of the specific human community. that had shaped the landscape in accordance with its needs and preferences.
+And the contention that the green Arab landscape had been destroyed because of necessity of adopting the crops to the agricultural practices of the Jews only underscores the conclusion it was not the war that had caused this devastation, but rather the disappearance of the specific human community that had shaped the landscape in accordance with its needs and preferences.
 The destruction of vast areas of orchards did not attract the same degree of interests as had the demolition of the Arab villages, despite the fact that it perhaps had more devastating effect on the landscape."
 (Sacred Landscape, p.
-165) Click here to view a documentary film showing how Israelis uprooted over half a million olive trees in the occupied West Bank.
+165) Click here to read more about this subject.

 Let's analyze this concocted myth from another angle by comparing the current Israeli and Lebanese agricultural production.
 Based CIA's online Worldfact Book, we have collected the following data for year 2006: